Cacá (footballer, born 1979): Return to Brazil

 In July 2009 he signed a contract until December for Olaria, which he finished as Campeonato Carioca Série B runner-up and promoted to the top division of Rio de Janeiro state.
 In January 2010 he signed a new contract for the club until the end of the 2010 Campeonato Carioca.
 Olaria finished third in Group A of the Taça Guanabara (name of the first half mini-league), and entered the play-offs "Troféu Moisés Mathias de Andrade", which decided the fifth to eighth places of the first half; eventually Olaria won, defeated América then Boavista in the final.
 But in Taça Rio, the second half of the state league season Olaria just finished seventh in Group A, failed to enter the play-offs.

 In May 2010, he signed a contract with Bahia until the end of 2010 Campeonato Brasileiro Série B. He only played once in Série B but played 3 out of first 4 games in 2010 Campeonato do Nordeste.

-United Arab Emirates

-In August 2010 he left for Kalba.
+In August 2010 he left for Kalba in the United Arab Emirates.